xingzhong/com.sirxu/index.markdown

 I am Xingzhong Xu, a Ph.D candidate in Department of Electrical & Computer Engineering at [Stevens Institute of Technology](http://www.stevens.edu).
 My research topics include machine learning and signal processing.

-I am currently seeking a quantitative engineering and science opportunity.
-I am interested in big data analysis, statistical modeling, quantitative trading strategy & research and other related fields.

-Please feel free to [contact me](mailto:xu.xeno@gmail.com) if you have an opening in related fields.

 # Recent Projects

 ## [Sports Tactics](/machinelearning/2014/08/01/courtMapping.html)